IGFA World Record Requirements

-All-Tackle world records are kept for the heaviest fish of a species caught by an angler in any Line Class up to 60 kg.
-(130 lb.).
+All-Tackle World Records are kept for the heaviest fish of a species caught by an angler in any Line Class up to 60 kilograms (130 pounds).
 All-Tackle record claims are considered for all species of fish caught according to the IGFA International Angling Rules.

 Applications for All-Tackle species not currently included in the IGFA Line Class and Tippet Class listings must meet the following criteria:

 1. The fish must represent a valid species with a recognized scientific name.